uvavision/bias-pretrained-vision-models/README.md

 ```
 1. In `train.py`, modify the `models_implemented` list in `lightning_setup()` and `lightning_train()` and add the name of the model
 2. In `model_init.py`, modify `load_models_pytorch()` to setup the model to be trained with pytorch lightning for multi-label classification on an available dataset
 3. Lastly, manually create a directory for your model in the `experiments/` directory, see step 3 in the "Replicating Results" section to ensure training metadata for your model is created.
-For example, you will only need to create `experiments/analysis_set/model_name/`
+For example, you will only need to create `experiments/analysis_set/model_name/`.
+We are currently working on a script to automate this.
 3. *This is discouraged but included here if absolutely necessary* Note, if your model cannot be trained with pytorch lightning, you will need to define a separate function in `model_init.py` following the example for clip: `initialize_model_clip()`.
 Additionally, you will need to add a file such as `clip_model.py` in `models_def/` defining the training functions and feature extraction logic for such a model.
 This will also involve modifying `lightning_train(), lightning_setup(), main()` and `extract_features()` in `train.py` to include separate calls for this model.

 ### Adding an Analysis Set
 1. In `analysis_sets/`, create an additional directory with the name of your analysis set that specifies .txt files for each class in the set.
 The .txt file should contain image_ids or urls to the images in that class
 2. In `config/`, create a .yaml file specifying the metadata for that analysis set.
 Follow `coco.yaml` for an example.
 Label names and classes names categories define abbreviations to be used during plotting
 3. `pytorch_models.py` includes a `PytorchFeatureExtractor` class (`clip_model.py` includes one as well) which includes a `process_imgs()` function that specifies how to access the images in the .txt files in `analysis_sets/`.
 Add in an additional line for your analysis set and modify the class attributes accordingly if needed.
+4. Currently, you need to manually create a directory in each model's trials to include results for the analysis set, we are currently working on a script to create new dirs with the name of your analysis set
 ### Training on an additional dataset

 ## Contents